GoogleCloudPlatform/community/tutorials/ping-a-google-compute-engine-virtual-machine/index.md

 ---
 title: How to ping a Google Compute Engine Virtual Machine
-description: Learn how to ping a virtual machine via a domain name or IP address
+description: Learn how to ping a virtual machine via a domain name or IP address.
 author: gpriester
 tags: Compute Engine, Cloud DNS
 date_published: 2019-04-15